Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Experiments

 \subsection{Datasets}

 We apply DF\textsuperscript{2}M to four real-world datasets consisting of high-dimensional functional time series. {\bf \textit{Japanese Mortality}} dataset contains age-specific mortality rates for 47 Japanese prefectures ($p$=47) from 1975 to 2017, with 43 observations per prefecture ($n$=43). {\bf \textit{Energy Consumption}} dataset includes half-hourly measured energy consumption curves for selected London households ($p$=40) between December 2012 and January 2013 ($n$=55). {\bf \textit{Global Mortality}} dataset provides a broader perspective on mortality rates by including age-specific mortality data across different countries ($p$=32) from 1960 to 2010 ($n$=50). {\bf \textit{Stock Intraday}} dataset comprises high-frequency price observations for the S\&P 100 component stocks (we removed 2 stocks with missing values, so $p$=98) in 2017.
 The data includes 45 trading days ($n$=45), with ten-minute resolution prices and cumulative intraday return trajectories \cite[]{horvath2014}.
-For the preprocessing, each dataset is cleaned and transformed into an appropriate format for analysis.
+Each dataset is preprocessed and transformed into an appropriate format for analysis.
 See Appendix~\ref{app:data} for the details.
 We denote the data as $\big\{Y_{tj}(u_k)\big\}_{1 \leq t \leq n, 1\leq j \leq p, 1 \leq k \leq K}$, where $K$ is the number of observations per curve.
-We plot examples of functional time series for a randomly selected $j$ in Row 1 of Figure~\ref{fig:fig1}.
+Examples of functional time series for a randomly selected $j$ are plotted in Row~(1) of Figure~\ref{fig:fig1}.

+Our work is centered on functional time series, distinct from univariate or multivariate time series.
+It is important to highlight that functional time series analysis is inherently more complex due to the observations being infinite-dimensional functional objects, making it much more challenging than non-functional time series \cite[]{ramsay2005}.
+The choice of datasets with time steps \( n\) deliberately limited to less than 50 is a standard practice in functional time series literature, suitable for demonstrating the robustness of our method in more challenging scenarios with limited data, in line with \cite{chang2023} and \cite{tang2022}.